Autumn-School-of-Solana-2023/.github/profile/README.md

 </div>

+# 💜 What's this all about?
+Do you want to learn **_Rust_** and be able to code, debug, and review **_Solana_** programs?
+If you are interested in blockchain & crypto and already have previous knowledge in any programming language, enroll in our **_Autumn School of Solana_** and get certified with **_Ackee Blockchain_**.

 # 📝 What can I expect during the course?

 ### 1. 👋 **`Introduction to Solana and Blockchain + Task1`** 👋
-- Proof of History, Sealevel and other Solana fundamentals.
+- Proof of History, Sealevel, and other Solana fundamentals.
 We will also go through a proper local development setup to get you started in this course.
 ### 2. 🧡 **`Introduction to Rust + Task2`** 🧡
 - A gentle introduction to Rust programming language.
 Principles behind Rust and how they tie to Solana program development.
-Introduction to Anchor development framework and how it helps developers and contributes to security of on-chain programs.
+Introduction to Anchor development framework and how it helps developers and contributes to the security of on-chain programs.
 ### 3. 👩‍💻 **`Solana programming model I + Task3`** 👩‍💻
-- Let's start developing on-chain Solana programs using Anchor framework.
+- Let's start developing on-chain Solana programs using the Anchor framework.
 You'll understand how programs store data and state on the Solana blockchain.
-We will go through all important core concepts of Solana development:
+We will go through all the important core concepts of Solana development:
   - Accounts structure,
   - Program Derived Addresses,
-  - Handling errors &
+  - Handling errors,
   - Cross-Program Invocations.
 ### 4. 👩‍💻 **`Solana programming model II + Task4`** 👩‍💻
 ### 5. 🐛 **`Best development practices and debugging`** 🐛
 - Develop like a pro!
 In this lecture, we will show you some best development practices and give you tips and tricks to debug your programs so you can get up to speed quickly.
 ### 6. 🌐 **`Front-end for Solana Programs + Assignment of the Big Boy Task`** 🌐
 - Make your program alive!
-In this lecture, we will show how to implement a simple front-end for our Bank app using the official Solana scaffold.
+In this lecture, we will show how to implement a simple front end for our Bank app using the official Solana scaffold.
 ### 7. 🛡️ **`Security + Task6`** 🛡️
 - Hackers away!
-This lecture will introduce common vulnerability issues in Solana programs, how they can be exploited and most importantly how you can avoid them.
+This lecture will introduce common vulnerability issues in Solana programs, how they can be exploited and most importantly, how you can avoid them.
 ### 8. 🎓 **`Final Lecture aka Graduation`** 🎓
-- In the final lecture, we will wrap up the Autumn School of Solana and showcase some of the best final projects.
+- In this final lecture we will wrap up the School of Solana and showcase some of the best final projects.
 ### 9. 🍖 **`Bonus: SPL Token Program & Gaming`** 🍖
 - 💰 **`SPL Tokens`** 💰
   - The tokens are everywhere!
 In this lecture, we will show how to implement a simple program dealing with arbitrary SPL tokens.